Recent Updates RSS Toggle Comment Threads | Keyboard Shortcuts

 U decoded it.
 Now you can paste Google analytics code in the footer.
 Or web site tracker or code from http://whos.amung.us to find how many people online.

 Make sure that you are not removing the credit links or sponsor links.
 Because you are enjoying a free theme because of that link (Be honest).
+These links will not cause any problem for your blog.

 Some authers allow removal of such links by paying a small amount to them.